Webcam model: Personal connection and interaction

 Performances can be interactive in both public and private video chat rooms, as viewers and performers can communicate with each other using a keyboard, speech, and two-way cameras.
 Within public chat rooms, the audience can see tips and viewer comments as scrolling text next to the real-time video stream.
 Camgirls will frequently read and respond to the scrolling viewer comments.
 The chatter is constant and is often led by a small band of regular fans.

-This is not the first time conversational interaction has become a boon for the erotic entertainment industry.
+There have been many instances where conversational interaction became a boon for the erotic entertainment industry.
 In the early 20th century, sociologist Paul Cressey noted that within the hundreds of taxi-dance halls of America, "the traffic in romance and feminine society" would become available when taxi dancers would offer their companionship and "the illusion of romance" for ten cents a dance.
 The Mitchell Brothers O'Farrell Theatre strip club is credited with the invention of the lap dance in 1977 when their new stage, New York Live, pioneered customer-contact shows with strippers that came off the stage and sat in the laps of customers for tips.
 Enabled with this new revenue stream for strippers, the strip club industry went through a period of extreme growth during the 1980s.

 There are often connections between erotic video performance and the everyday social lives of camming customers.
 Webcam performers are often highly entrepreneurial and use mainstream social networking sites such as Twitter, Instagram, Snapchat, Skype, and Tumblr to build and maintain relationships with their customers.
 Some fans communicate multiple times a day with models through social media.

 Unlike traditional pornography, the interactive nature of the camming medium titillates with the promise of virtual friendship.
-Princeton University sociologist and author of The Purchase of Intimacy, Viviana Zelizer, states of camming: "they're defining a new kind of intimacy.
+Princeton University sociologist and author of The Purchase of Intimacy, Viviana Zelizer, states: "they're defining a new kind of intimacy.
 It's not traditional sex work, not a relationship, but something in between."
 In addition to performing sex work, cam models also perform through their hosting duties, conveying authenticity, creating and animating fantasies, and managing relationships over time.

 Within Cam Girlz, a documentary film about the industry, male fans often say that they come to camming sites as a way to fulfill emotional needs.
 The film's director, Sean Dunne, states of the fans, "they said it's not like a strip club – it's like a community, and you feel it when you're in these chat rooms.
 It's a community and entertainment that goes very far beyond sexuality."

 However, Dr Kari Lerum of the University of Washington suggests that men are more open and vulnerable in cam rooms than in strip clubs, and can become very invested in relationships which only exist on the screen.
 This proposition was supported by a 2019 study of over 6,000 webcam users by the webcam platform Stripchat.
 The study found that over 40% of its users had developed significant relationships with their cam models, ranging from friendship to deep emotional connections.